 Seeking couples counseling is a great, proactive step towards resolving all kinds of relationship problems or even exploring your attachment styles.
-Unfortunately, health insurance doesn’t technically cover couples or marriage counseling, because “relationship issues” in itself is not a mental health diagnosis (which is a requirement for health insurance to pay for therapy).
+Unfortunately, health insurance doesn’t typically cover couples or marriage counseling, because “relationship issues” in itself is not a mental health diagnosis (which is a requirement for health insurance to pay for therapy).

 But don't let that stop you from getting relationship guidance or from developing a stronger, healthier relationship with your partner or partners!
 There are creative ways to use your insurance benefits to cover the cost of couples counseling so that you can benefit from this excellent service.

-Here are five possible ways to use your insurance for couples counseling, as well as considerations, pros, and cons to each scenario:
+Here are 5 possible ways to use your insurance for couples counseling, as well as considerations, pros, and cons to each scenario.

 1. Use one partner’s individual insurance to cover sessions

 Couples sessions can be covered as part of individual treatment if you, or your partner, are given a mental health diagnosis.

 Let's say, for example, you're experiencing symptoms of a mental health condition – like depression, anxiety, or adjustment disorder.
 You'd use your individual insurance to cover couples counseling as part of your treatment plan.

 Pros of using individual coverage to pay for couples counseling:

 - Your out-of-pocket costs are much lower, since (assuming you've met your deductible), you’re only responsible for the copay.
 As with all in-network therapy, the majority of session costs are paid by your insurance company.